Fixing Common MacBook Problems: Easy Solutions

 Restart Your MacBook:

-1. Click the Apple menu and select Restart.
+- Open the Apple menu and choose Restart.

-2. If your MacBook is frozen, press and hold the power button until it shuts down, then turn it back on.
+- If your MacBook becomes unresponsive, press and hold the Power button until it shuts down, then restart it.

 Boot in Safe Mode:

-1. Restart your MacBook and hold the Shift key until the login window appears.
+- Reboot your MacBook and hold down the Shift key until the login screen is displayed.

-2. Safe Mode performs checks and prevents certain software from loading, which can help diagnose issues.
+- Safe Mode performs checks and prevents certain software from loading, helping diagnose the issue.

 5. External Devices Not Recognized